impostorsguides/impostorsguides.github.io/rbenv/part-1/1-h-content.md

-At last, we come to the final line of code in the shim:
+We've arrived at the final line of code in the shim:

 ```
 exec "/usr/local/bin/rbenv" exec "$program" "$@"